ozexpert/html5-polyfill-placeholder/README.rst

 ========================================
 HTML 5 polyfill for placholder attribute
 ========================================
 This is a jQuery plugin to use with Modernizr_ for older browsers to behave HTML 5 placeholder attribute.
-Must be used with Modernizr_ to test placeholder attribute, but it doesn't do harm if checking for placeholder attribute is not there.
+Must be used with Modernizr_ to test placeholder attribute, but it doesn't do any harm if checking for placeholder attribute is not there :-).

+HTML 5 placholder attribute generates nicely embedded watermark effect to your form fields like input, or textarea.
+Only the latest browsers supports this effect, but using placeholder.js plugin with Modernizr will make similar effect for the older browsers.

 .. _Modernizr: http://modernizr.com